gravitational/teleport/docs/2.0/admin-guide.md

 ### Using OpenSSH Client

-It is possible to use OpenSSH client `ssh` to connect to nodes within a Teleport cluster.
+It is possible to use the OpenSSH client `ssh` to connect to nodes within a Teleport cluster.
 Teleport supports SSH subsystems and includes a `proxy` subsystem that can be used like `netcat` is with `ProxyCommand` to connect through a jump host.

 First, you need to export the public keys of cluster members.
-This has to be done on a node which runs Teleport auth server and probably must be done by a Teleport
+This has to be done on a node which runs Teleport auth server:
-administrator:

 ```bash
 $ tctl auth --type=host export > cluster_node_keys